Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Towards Trusted and Intelligent Cyber-Physical Systems

-Next, the deciding factor is what should be stored on the blockchain while ensuring efficient retrieval of data from lightweight, scalable, and quantum-immune blockchain.
-In addition to application- or user-specific requirements, data-driven CPS primarily depends on (i) which data is critical, and (ii) which data (or sources) can facilitate track and trace solutions.
-In our blockchain-based DT framework, we limit the frequent time-consuming access to the blockchain-based storage system by explicitly separating the real-time dynamic (or behavioral) data and the less dynamic (or static) data~\cite{suhail2021trustworthy}.
-This strategy is adopted due to the fact that the real-time data evolves frequently with each lifecycle phase and usually amass in intervals ranging from minutes to milliseconds, such as deployed sensors and actuators data providing asset's actual state, while static data changes infrequently with time along the lifecycle of the real-world counterpart, such as provenance data, system historical data, device configuration settings, access levels, and policies.
+Considering the infrastructure-related blockchain design challenges, there exists no ideal solution that efficiently supports CPSs ranging from throughput, scalability, storage efficiency, and security.
+To gain practical insights in CPSs, blockchain-related design challenges may cover deployment of blockchains, blockchain types, consensus mechanisms, scalability, and storage.
+The deployment of blockchain may vary based on the underlying architecture.
+Considering resource-constrained IoT devices, deploying blockchain on fog or edge nodes to carry out resource-intensive tasks (such as running a consensus algorithm or executing smart contracts) can provide a trade-off between trust centralization and overhead.
+Additionally, we limit the frequent time-consuming access to the blockchain-based storage system by explicitly separating the real-time dynamic (or behavioral) data and the less dynamic (or static) data~\cite{suhail2020trustworthy} due to time-sensitive tasks in CPSs.
+This strategy is adopted due to the fact that the real-time data evolves frequently with each lifecycle phase and usually amasses in intervals ranging from minutes to milliseconds, such as deployed sensors and actuators data providing asset's actual state, while static data changes infrequently with time along the lifecycle of the real-world counterpart, such as provenance data, system historical data, device configuration settings, access levels, and policies.
+Thus, in addition to application- or user-specific requirements, critical data and sources that can facilitate the track and trace solutions for data-driven CPS must be considered.
+The selection of apropos blockchain further depends on scalable solutions that become critical due to the growing number of actors and activities in the CPSs.
+To enforce scalable solutions, on-chain solutions based on the data structure of blockchain, i.e., DAG-structured blockchains, are better options than chain-structured blockchains.
+In terms of implementation, most of the DAG-structured blockchains may not be mature enough for mass adoption yet.
+Therefore, chain-structured blockchains, for instance, Hyperledger, with the cost of off-chain solutions to address scalability can be adopted.
+However, most of the chain-structured blockchains are not quantum-safe.

-In the following, we discuss safety and security (S\&S) rules, one of the significant and critical components for securing CPSs through the blockchain-based DT framework.